Kyostenas/prettyTables/README.md

 ```
 A column of integers is placed on the left of the table.
 For now, try no not name columns ``"i"`` as that may conflict with the index column, directly not showing the column you added (if named like that) when ``show_index`` is set to ``True``.

+Is possible to hide again the index column.
 ```
 new_table.show_index = False
 print(new_table)
 ```
-Is possible to hide again the index column

 #### Output
 ```